-Books and audio books may be checked out for 3 weeks.
-Back issues of periodicals may be checked out for 1 week.
-Movies may be checked out for 3 days (limit 2 titles).
+Books, audio books, music CDs, educational videos, and eReaders may be checked out for 3 weeks.
+Back issues of magazines and newspapers may be checked out for 1 week.
+Movies may be checked out for 3 days (limit 3 titles).
 The CCCC libraries do not charge late fines for overdue materials with the exception of eReaders, which are \$5.00 per day if late.
 The replacement cost of the item is charged for items that have been lost.
 Charges may also be assessed for damaged materials.
 Grades, transcripts, and diplomas are held until the library record has been cleared.
 Circulation policies, loan periods, and late fines may vary at the Chatham Community Library.